Sridhar-SMN/lalitha_sahasranamam/verse_32.md

 In the second explanation the only word left to be explained is Narayana and thankfully we have Swami P for being able to throw light on any question - Explaining Narayana he states it "Narasya ayanam iti Narayana - that consciousness pricinple which is the adhistanam/substratum of all Jivas) .
 So the 10 das akritis are the 5 subtle elements/5 koshas, 5 acts of Ishwara and Narayana is the Nirguna Brahman - Consciousness principle.

+My own addition as to why all this is explained using the nails is probably to depict the Asagah nature of the Supreme Brahman/Atman we are and nails are the perfect representation of detachment as whatever we do to them does not affect us one bit.
+Otherwise imagine going thru intense pain everytime we sit down to trim our nails.
+Maybe the suggestion here is treat this body/mind/world similar to nail - use it but dont get too carried away thinking anything happening to the nail (growing, shaping, cutting, breaking etc) affects You even though you are intimately connected to the nail.
+This last para is my crazy thought so pls dont sue me.